Smee18/Smee18/README.md

 - Always looking to learn and experiment with new tools and ideas

 ## Repositories
-Here you’ll find a mix of coursework, side projects, and experiments showcasing my work in AI and software development.
+Here you’ll find a mix of side projects, and experiments showcasing my work in AI and software development.